pruthviiraj/pruthviiraj/README.md

 ## 📫 Connect with Me

-I'm always open to discussing opportunities and collaborations in the field of data science and machine learning.
+I'm always open to discussing opportunities and collaborations in the fields of data science, data analytics, and machine learning.
 Feel free to reach out to me!

 [![Linkedin: YourLinkedIn](https://img.shields.io/badge/-YourLinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=YourLinkedIn)](www.linkedin.com/in/pruthvirajpudi)